millicast/millicast-sdk/CONTRIBUTING.md

   style - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `test` - Adding missing tests or correcting existing tests and also changes for our test app
 - `perf` - A code change that improves performance

-### Changesets

-Whenever you are working on a new feature, fix or change, make sure you create a **changeset** with a description of the change.
-Follow [this](.changeset/README.md#Changes-per-feature) guide for further understanding.

 ### Building packages